marcosribeirodacunha/git-github-learning-notes/week-4.md

 7. Create a Pull Request (click the _Pull request_ link);
 8. Click _Create pull request_ button.

-**Obs.:** if after step 7 GitHub notifies us that it's not able to merge the changes automatically, it'll be necessary to rebase the changes before creating a Pull Request.
+**P.S.:** if after step 7 GitHub notifies us that it's not able to merge the changes automatically, it'll be necessary to rebase the changes before creating a Pull Request.

 After creating a pull request, it will appear a number next to the name of the pull request which is the identifier of the the pull request which is used in GitHub to track issues and pull requests.
 We can access this pull request by using that identifier number.